Skip to Main Content

 • Before refinancing a vacation home or rental property, carefully consider your goals.

-There are similarities between refinancing your primary mortgage and a mortgage on a second home or investment property, but there are some crucial differences in requirements.
-Before you embark on refinancing your second home or investment property, here’s what to know.
+There are similarities between refinancing the mortgage on your main home and a mortgage on a second or vacation home or investment or rental property, but there are some crucial differences in requirements.
+Here’s what to know.

 You might decide to refinance a second home or investment property to take advantage of a lower interest rate, modify your loan’s term or lower your monthly payments.
 If the property has appreciated in value, you could opt for a cash-out refinance to pay for renovations to the property or other expenses.